 TCO since the 1980s, when the potentially large difference between

-IT hardware prices and hardware costs started drawing the
+IT systems prices and systems costs started drawing the

 attention of the IT consulting community and IT vendor marketers.

 Competitors of IBM, for instance, used TCO analysis to argue that an IBM

 proposition.
 The five year cost of ownership for major hardware and